 Risk Factors for Bladder Cancer

-- Workers in the dye, leather, paper, rubber, and metal industries
+- Dye, leather, paper, rubber, and metal industries

 - Barbers and beauticians

 - People working with dry-cleaning chemicals

 Bladder Irritation and Infection

 - Bladder stones—A build up of minerals in the bladder can cause stones.
 Some stones travel from the kidney.
 If they do not cause symptoms, retained bladder stones can cause inflammation and irritation in the bladder.

 - Infections cause bladder irritation.
 If infections are left untreated or come back frequently, the recurrent inflammation may increase your risk of bladder cancer.
 This may include bacterial or fungal infections, as well as sexually transmitted diseases.